FuelLabs/intro-to-sway/README.md

 }
 ```

-A lot is going on here, so let's break it down a little:

 #### Functions

 A function is defined with the `fn` keyword.
 Sway uses snake case, so instead of naming a function `myFunction`, you would use `my_function`.